Selling A House With Unpermitted Work In Washington

 • Financing Issues: Lenders may be reluctant to approve loans for properties with unpermitted work, making it harder for buyers to secure financing.

 • Insurance Problems: Getting homeowner’s insurance can be difficult if the home has unpermitted work.
 Insurance companies often require homes to meet all local building codes for safety.
 If the unpermitted work causes damage or an accident, the insurance claim might be denied.
-This can result in high out-of-pocket costs for repairs and liability issues if someone gets hurt because of the unpermitted changes.
+This can result in high out-of-pocket repair costs and liability if someone is injured by the unpermitted changes.

 Disclosing Unpermitted Work